idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Project > Export and exchange > Export current document with notes** = Export a translated copy of the currently-active document, and include any segment notes in the exported document.

-**Project > Export > Export all documents with notes** = Export translated copies of all documents in the current project, including any segment notes.
+**Project > Export and exchange > Export all documents with notes** = Export translated copies of all documents in the current project, including any segment notes.

-**Project > Include source segments in notes** = Toggle whether or not a copy of the source segment is included in exported segment notes.
+**Project > Export and exchange > Include source segments in notes** = Toggle whether or not a copy of the source segment is included in exported segment notes.

-**Project > Export as bilingual document**  = Export a bilingual document which can be edited by a proofreader, and re-imported into CafeTran.
+**Project > Export and exchange > Export as bilingual document** = Export a bilingual document which can be edited by a proofreader, and re-imported into CafeTran.
 Any changes can be incorporated back into the project (through Project > Import bilingual document).

 Note: Importing changes back into the project is only supported for native projects, not external ones.

-**Project > Export as bilingual document with notes** = Export a bilingual document as above, but also include any segment notes.
+**Project > Export and exchange > Export as bilingual document with notes** = Export a bilingual document as above, but also include any segment notes.
 Any changes, including in notes, will be incorporated back into the project (through Project > Import bilingual document).

 Note: Importing changes back into the project is only supported for native projects, not external ones.

-**Project > Import bilingual document** = Import a previously-exported bilingual document, incorporating any changes back into the document.
+**Project > Export and exchange > Import bilingual document** = Import a previously-exported bilingual document, incorporating any changes back into the document.
 This only works for native projects, not external ones.

 Note: If you import a bilingual document with notes.
 Notes are updated accordingly.

-**Project > Convert** = The following Convert actions allow you to save a copy of the current project in a specific format.
+**Project > Export and exchange > Convert** = The following Convert actions allow you to save a copy of the current project in a specific format.
 CafeTran projects are saved in XLIFF format by default.

-**Project > (Convert) To TMX memory** = Save all segment pairs (including Locked segments) as a TMX translation memory.
+**Project > Export and exchange > (Convert) To TMX memory** = Save all segment pairs (including locked segments) as a TMX translation memory.
 The exported TMX takes into account the filtered segments.

-**Project > (Convert) To Package** = Save all elements of the current project in a .ctp CafeTran package file.
+**Project > Export and exchange > (Convert) To Package** = Save all elements of the current project in a .ctp CafeTran package file.
 This file can be opened by drag-and-dropping it onto the Project Dashboard.

 Note: This is also where you export Trados or MemoQ packages.

-**Project > (Convert) To HTML** = Save all segment pairs in an HTML document, viewable in any web browser.
+**Project > Export and exchange > (Convert) To HTML file** = Save all segment pairs in an HTML document, viewable in any web browser.

 The exported HTML takes into account the filtered segments.